flutter/website/src/docs/get-started/install/_get-sdk-win.md

 ## Get the Flutter SDK

-{% comment %}
-sz: For now, don't use these instructions.
-As Tim S reported:
-7-Zip doesn't unpack hidden directories by default, which leaves the Flutter install in a broken state.
-Eventually, we'll have an Installer for windows, but for now use "git clone".
  1. Download the following installation bundle to get the latest
     {{site.sdk.channel}} release of the Flutter SDK: